 How CRS Uses Alms

-For nearly 50 years, Lenten alms given through CRS Rice Bowl have supported programs that prevent hunger and poverty around the world, including the countries featured in the Lenten stories of hope.
+For 50 years, Lenten alms given through CRS Rice Bowl have supported programs that prevent hunger and poverty around the world, including the countries featured in the Lenten stories of hope.
 Seventy-five percent of gifts help support CRS’ work in more than 120 countries.
 Twenty-five percent of gifts remain in each U.S. diocese where they are given to support hunger and poverty alleviation efforts in those communities.
 Each diocese uses this differently.
-Contact your local CRS Diocesan Director to find out how the local 25% is used in your diocese.
+Contact your local diocese to find out how the 25% is used.